-- As of Noon September 5, Mississippi has approximately 401,011 customers without power, 28 percent of customers in the state.
-Of these, 59,615 are Entergy customers; 119,910 are Mississippi Power customers; and 221,486 are Mississippi Electric Power Association customers. - As of 6:00 AM Monday 9/5/05, Mississippi Power had restored service to more than 44 percent of its customers.
+- As of 9:30 PM September 5, Mississippi has 382,754 customers without power, 27 percent of customers in the state, including 41,358 Entergy customers (9:30 PM 9/5); 119,910 Mississippi Power customers (6:00 AM 9/5); and 221,486 Mississippi Electric Power Association customers (Noon 9/5) - As of 6:00 AM Monday 9/5/05, Mississippi Power had restored service to more than 44 percent of its customers.
 It re-energized several substations on Sunday including Picayune, Bay St. Louis and Waveland, Richton, Poplarville, Shubuta and Carriere.
 Transmission service to substations serving the company's wholesale rural electric customers continues.
 The few remaining delivery points are expected to be completed in the next day or two.
 Mississippi Power expects to have nearly 9,200 outside workers overall.
 The company plans to re-evaluate restoration estimates due to significant progress.
-The company reports, however, that it will take months to restore the system to normal.

-Entergy reports that there has also been extensive damage to Entergy's gas distribution system which has affected service to many of Entergy's 147,000 natural gas customers in New Orleans.
+The company reports, however, that it will take months to restore the system to normal. - Entergy continues consolidating resources into southern Mississippi and southeast Louisiana. - At 9 PM 9/5, Entergy's transmission system had 54 lines and 46 substations out of service.
+Overall, restoration of the transmission system is progressing well except in the areas impacted by flood waters or security issues.
+All of the Entergy Mississippi area substations are restored and transmission lines continue to be energized. - In New Orleans East and St. Bernard Parish, aerial assessments revealed there is major structural damage to lines.
+On the westbank of Jefferson Parish, transmission lines connecting Westwego to Harvey to Gretna were restored. - As noted above, Entergy reports that there has also been extensive damage to Entergy's gas distribution system which has affected service to many of Entergy's 147,000 natural gas customers in New Orleans.
 Entergy will have to shut off gas service in many areas of the New Orleans before repairs can be made.
 This will help reduce gas leakage in the city which will help with public safety and aid in restoration of the gas system.
 Entergy says that it is working to preserve gas flow to the New Orleans Sewage and Water Board (SWB) in order to allow power generation for SWB pumps that are critical to the mission of pumping water out of flooded areas of the city.